dstamand-msft/DevBoxImageBuilder/README.md

 ## Pre-requesites

-- You need to have the resource provider `Microsoft.VirtualMachineImages` on the subscription enabled
+- You need to have the resources provider `Microsoft.VirtualMachineImages` and `Microsoft.ContainerInstance` on the subscription enabled
-- Bicep to deploy the resources
+- [Bicep](https://github.com/Azure/bicep/releases) to deploy the resources
 - If you are providing a subnet:
   - please make sure the user managed identity of the image builder has the following [permissions](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/image-builder-permissions-powershell#permission-to-customize-images-on-your-virtual-networks) for the vnet:
      - Microsoft.Network/virtualNetworks/read